 Bento Grids: The New Standard for Modular UI Design

-By Jeetendra Bhati
+By Jeetandra Bhati

 In the rapidly evolving landscape of digital design, a new layout pattern has emerged that’s revolutionizing how we think about user interfaces.
 Enter the Bento Grid, a design approach that’s transforming everything from dashboards to landing pages with its clean, modular aesthetic.